How to Make Homemade Mashed Potatoes Just Like Mom’s

 If you don’t have a ricer, a potato masher or even a fork can be used.
 For these methods, place all of your potatoes and the cream mixture in a large bowl and mash away until they reach your desired consistency.
 With these methods, be sure not to over-mash or mix the potatoes.
 Doing so will cause them to be goopy and gluey.
 Here’s more on the best ways to mash potatoes.

 Step 5: Enjoy

 Time to enjoy the spoils!
 Gobble them up by the spoonful straight from the bowl, or transfer to a serving plate and pair with a savory main course.
-Here are a few meals you can make in 30 minutes or less.

 If you plan on saving the mashed potatoes for later, let them cool and then store them in an airtight container in the fridge for up to four days.

 When you’re ready to eat the leftovers, microwave them on high, stirring every 30 seconds until heated through.

 Check out these vegan mashed potatoes if you want a recipe for dairy-free guests.